This post may contain affiliate links, meaning we get a commisson if you decide to make a purchase through them. There is no addtional cost to you.

 But there’s another side to this…when the others cause harm to us.
 When we are harmed, the practice of Ahimsa tells us that no matter how violent the act, we should always attempt forgiveness.
 Holding on to grudges, anger, and hostility doesn’t do anything to damage the person who did the harming.
 It only continues to damage us.
 Practicing Ahimsa means learning to accept, forgive, let go, and move forward.

-- Non-violence to your body.
+- Don’t harm your body.

 I told you I’d point this out as we rolled along… the 3 examples I just used; eating, exercise, and sleep, they’re 3 of the 8 limbs identified in Part One.
 Remember earlier when I said all the other limbs are enveloped within this one Yama?
 Here’s a great example of that.
 You can’t practice Ahimsa without touching the other limbs!

-- Non-violence in your thoughts.
+- Control your harmful thoughts.

 If we’re going to be honest, and we NEED to start being honest if we want to live better… we can be pretty mean.
 I’m not talking about outwardly.
 We’re all masters of keeping our mean thoughts hidden.
 But they’re there…and since they’re up there safely tucked away in our brains, we probably see them as harmless.
 They aren’t.